GEO: The Complete Guide to Generative Engine Optimization [2026]

 Here is the reality: SEO and GEO are deeply interconnected.
 Content that ranks well in traditional search is more likely to be cited by AI engines, because AI search tools often use organic search results as a primary retrieval source.
 Google AI Overviews, for example, predominantly cite pages that already rank on page one.

-According to research from Authoritas, 93.8% of URLs cited in AI Overviews also appear in the top 10 organic results for that query.
-This means traditional SEO is still the foundation.
+According to research from Authoritas covered by Search Engine Land, 93.8% of URLs cited in AI Overviews also appear in the top 10 organic results for that query.
+This means traditional SEO is still the foundation — which is why most SaaS teams begin by shortlisting from a list of the best SaaS SEO agencies before layering GEO on top.
 GEO is the optimisation layer that determines whether your ranking page actually gets pulled into the AI-generated answer.

 Think of it this way: SEO gets you to the party.
 GEO gets you into the conversation.

-For B2B technology companies investing in content strategy for complex sales cycles, this means every piece of content needs to be optimised for both.
-You cannot afford to ignore either channel when your buyers are increasingly using AI tools to research solutions, compare vendors, and shortlist providers.
+For B2B technology companies investing in content strategy for complex sales cycles, every piece of content needs to be optimised for both.
+You cannot afford to ignore either channel when buyers use AI tools to research solutions and shortlist vendors.

 How AI Search Engines Work: A Platform-by-Platform Breakdown

 Not all AI search engines work the same way.
-Understanding how each platform retrieves, processes, and cites information is essential for effective GEO strategy.
+Understanding how each platform retrieves, processes, and cites information is essential for effective GEO and answer engine optimization strategy.

 Google AI Overviews